stuartMoorhouse/pipes-wiki/Native-Javascript-Compiler-Architecture-for-Pipes.md

 - It checks that there is no cycle in the remaining graph.
 If there is a cycle, compilation is aborted.
 - It checks that all blocks support code generation (see below).
 If one of the blocks does not support code generation, compilation is aborted.
 - Based on the flow graph and paths, it determines in which order the blocks need to be executed.
 - Based on this order, it generates code for each block.
+During this process the compiler maintains the context in terms of input and output variables and properties/widgets.

 ## Code generation support for blocks